WeebMogul/Otonagai-dl/README.md

 This project is only meant for personal use and is only meant for the purpose of creating a log to keep track of merchandise.

-This app scrapes product information from HobbylinkJapan, respecting the robots.txt file along with the Terms and Conditions.
+This app scrapes only product information from HobbylinkJapan, respecting the robots.txt file along with the Terms and Conditions.

 # Installation